JanHerca/urantiapedia/output/wikijs/en/article/Charles_Laurence_Olivea/A_Cosmology_of_Race.md

 Again, “backward,” “lesser,” “progressive”, and “ superior” are terms used in other contexts.
 A Mighty Messenger characterized Orvonton as

-> ...tardy and backward in comparison with other sectors, but there undoubtedly awaits us a transcendent development and an unprecedented achievement sometime in the eternal ages of the future.
-[UB 34:2.6](/en/The_Urantia_Book/34#p2_6)
+> ...tardy and backward in comparison with other sectors, but there undoubtedly awaits us a transcendent development and an unprecedented achievement sometime in the eternal ages of the future. <a id="a213_194"></a>[UB 34:2.6](/en/The_Urantia_Book/34#p2_6)

 The language used in _The Urantia Book_ expresses the long view toward contrasting levels of capacities and development on this side of the central universe.
 Some of the same language is employed for the primary races.
 A Life Carrier indicates that the yellow race was

 > ...the first to abandon the chase, establish settled communities, and develop a home life based on agriculture.
-Intellectually they were somewhat inferior to the red men, but socially and collectively they proved themselves superior to all of the Sangik peoples in the matter of fostering racial civilization.
-[UB 64:6.14](/en/The_Urantia_Book/64#p6_14)
+Intellectually they were somewhat inferior to the red men, but socially and collectively they proved themselves superior to all of the Sangik peoples in the matter of fostering racial civilization. <a id="a217_312"></a>[UB 64:6.14](/en/The_Urantia_Book/64#p6_14)

 The roles played by these primary and secondary races in human evolution are evaluated in the book in reference to their biological functioning in the scheme of things, not their spiritual value (worth).
 It is clearly stated in the book that the races are spiritually equal in the eyes of God and in the view of celestial authorities responsible for the overcontrol of human evolution.
 This remains true regardless of variations in mental/physical capacities, and differing rates of spiritual growth.